 SAFERhome Standards: A non-profit, public interest organization, encouraging a safer home environment and a better standard of living for all people through its certified building standards.

 Social Planning and Research Council of BC (SPARC BC)

 Community Futures Entrepreneurs with Disabilities Program: A business loans program that reduces the obstacles that people with disabilities or ongoing health issues may face when looking for financing.

 Rick Hansen Foundation: We develop programs and initiatives that raise awareness, change attitudes and remove barriers for people with disabilities in the built environment.

 Cumberland Facility and Infrastructure Accessibility Review, December 2016.

-The Committee is a select committee of Council tasked with making recommendations to Council on
+The Committee is a committee of Council tasked with making recommendations to Council on